Amplifier Circuit Diagrams

 Kalunndborg 10 Mhz frequency reference Schematic diagram

 Figure 2 shows a detailed diagram of the x3 multiplier.
-Inductor L4 consists of 4.5 turns of 0.5 mm dia. an enameled copper wire on a former with a ferrite core.
-The ‘ former has an outside diameter of 6 mm, and L4 is drawn out to a length of about 8 mm.
-The operation of the multiplier is easily checked with the aid of an oscilloscope and a frequency meter, the signal levels being quite high.
+Inductor L4 consists of 4.5 turns of 0.5 mm dia. enameled copper wire on a ferrite core.
+The former has an outside diameter of 6 mm, and L4 is drawn out to a length of about 8 mm.
+The operation of the multiplier is easily checked with the aid of an oscilloscope and a frequency meter, with the signal levels being quite high.
 The core in L4 is adjusted for the highest 30 MHz level at pin 5 of N4.

 Kalunndborg 10 Mhz frequency reference Schematic diagram